yushuang-wu/IPoD/README.md

 #### Citation

-If you find our code or paper usful for your project, please consider citing:
+If you find our code or paper useful for your project, please consider citing:

     @inproceedings{wu2023scoda,
       title={SCoDA: Domain Adaptive Shape Completion for Real Scans},